Transcript records brief standoff with Schiff when Gaetz crashed closed-door Fiona Hill deposition

 “The record should reflect that Mr. Gaetz has left the room,” Mr. Schiff said a page later in the transcript.

-Indeed, Mr. Gaetz held a press conference nearby the room shortly afterward in which he accused Mr. Schiff of “trying to run a kangaroo court” and limiting members of Congress from participating in impeachment proceedings.
+Indeed, Mr. Gaetz held a press conference near the room shortly afterward in which he accused Mr. Schiff of “trying to run a kangaroo court” and limiting members of Congress from participating in impeachment proceedings.

 Days later he joined several fellow Republicans in storming a secure room on Capitol Hill where a Pentagon official was similarly scheduled to be deposed behind closed doors as part of the impeachment proceedings.